frequently asked questions (FAQ)

-We do not offer "free trial class" to hard sell you expensive gym packages, or collect expensive membership fees!
-If you are serious about learning Wing Chun with us, just sign up and turn up for class.
+We do not offer "free trial" to hard sell you expensive gym packages, or collect expensive membership fees!
+If you are serious about learning Wing Chun with us, just turn up for class.

 Not sure if Wing Chun is right for You?
 Drop by at any one of our classes and we will be more than happy to talk to you in person & answer any question you may have!
 And you are always welcome to sit-in and observed one of our class in session.

 When can I start the class?